Here at the Addison Choate we are looking forward to Christmas in Rockport, MA.

 Every weekend in December, Rockport offers events and gatherings to celebrate the holiday.
 From tree lightings, to Santa’s arrival by boat and local artists and artisans demonstrating their crafts, it’s a refreshing month-long celebration.
 Here is the full Event Calendar:

-On December 7th from 1:00pm to 5:00pm you can catch up with the big man himself and make one less plea for the “nice” list.
+On December 3rd at 1:00pm you can catch up with the big man himself and make one less plea for the “nice” list.
 Santa will arrive in Rockport in style aboard a lobster boat, of course.
 How else would Saint Nick arrive in Rockport?

 Santa will take a brisk ride across Sandy Bay before docking at T-Wharf and greeting the cheerful crowd.
-After that, Santa will hop aboard a forest fire truck and head to his Rockport workshop where he will visit and have photos taken with children and maybe some older children too…
+After that, Santa will hop aboard a forest fire truck and head to his Rockport workshop at the Baptist Church from 1:15pm to 1:30pm where he will visit and have photos taken with children and maybe some older children too…

 Then Santa will meander over to Dock square and greet the crowd for the Tree lighting festivities.
 After which Santa hops on a fire truck to escort his jolliness back to the North Pole to put on the final touches for Christmas.

 After you’ve had a chance to get a photo with Santa and maybe warm up with a nice cup of chowder or in front of the fireplace at the Addison Choate, you can head over to Dock Square for the annual tree lighting.

 The scene at Dock Square is out of a Hallmark movie and has been beautifully chronicled in Jean Woodbury’s book, The Tree in Dock Square.
 There is also a fantastic video called The Tree By The Sea, documenting the process of finding a local tree, cutting it down and bringing it Dock Square.